FaniD/SecureWilly/README.md

 1. Copy directory "Parser" under the path on your host where Dockerfiles/docker compose file of your docker project exist.
 2. Make sure that you have knowledge about the input that SecureWilly will require when you run it.
 You can either give your input interactively or in a file - in directory Parser you can see an input_sample.
 The requirements of the input are given below:

-  I. The number of services that need a profile for your project.
+  * The number of services that need a profile for your project.
 A service is defined by a docker image, either it is built by Dockerfile or uses an existing image, with or without docker-compose file.

-  II.
-The name of each service following the next rules:
+  * The name of each service following the next rules:

     a.
 The names should not be used for other purposes like named volumes, network etc